-Is Verizon Prepaid a better value than Visible?
+Visible vs. Verizon prepaid: Which carrier should you get?

 Simple and unlimited

-Visible gives you unlimited talk, text, and data at LTE speeds for one price.
+Visible gives you unlimited talk, text, and high-speed data for one price.
 Bring your own device or buy one from Visible and set it up in the app.

 Plenty of options